ekamperi/ekamperi.github.io/_posts/2020-12-20-tensorflow-custom-training-loops.md

 ## Fit Gaussian curve to data with maximum likelihood estimation
 ### What is likelihood?

-Likelihood measures how good a statistical model fits a sample of data given a set of values for the unknown parameters. **It is considered a function of the parameters only, treating the random variables as fixed at their observed values**.
+Likelihood measures how well a statistical model fits a sample of data given a set of values for the unknown parameters. **It is considered a function of the parameters only, treating the random variables as fixed at their observed values**.

 For instance, suppose that we are given a sample $$x_1, x_2, \ldots, x_n$$ and we are told that the underlying distribution is normal, but the model's parameters, $$\mu, \sigma^2$$, are unknown to us.
 How could we estimate those parameters?
 We start by considering the [probability density function (PDF)](https://en.wikipedia.org/wiki/Probability_density_function) of the normal distribution: